devgateway/amp/amp/src/main/resources/TEMPLATE/reamp/architecture/readme.md

 ## Motivation aka wasn't "Flux good enough for you?"
 I find that Flux works well when building monolithic applications from scratch, however, I found it quite troublesome to develop Flux submodules that then can be plugged into other existing Flux architecture.
-As well as transitioning an already existing application to Flux on a ampModule-by-ampModule basis.
+As well as transitioning an already existing application to Flux on a module-by-module basis.

 ## Implementation
 This particular implementation of MVU uses a custom immutable Model type for its state.
 Other Immutable solutions